rccarlin/squealer_project/README.md

 Aside from those UI issues, other next steps include allowing for user-inputted data, higher-dimensional data (though that begs the question, how can we visualize that space in a way that's intuitive for moving a model around?), or non-linear models.

+#### Squealer Game
+For fun, I modified the squealer code so that the user gets no "good" baseline model and instead has to look for a reasonable line themselves.
+It could be an entertaining avenue to go down, especially if we add a scoring system or time constraints.